 What Do I Need to Know About College Applications and Applying to University in the USA?

-When applying to US colleges and universities, be ready for a fairly complex, lengthy, and sometimes confusing process.
+When applying to US colleges and universities for higher ed, be ready for a fairly complex, lengthy, and sometimes confusing process.
 But with the right approach and appropriate guidance, you can find the right place that meets your needs.
 (Check out our How to Study in the USA article for all the specifics.)

 College Application Forms